-Det Norske Veritas Certification Ltd. (DNV) has performed a validation of the "Pão de Açúcar - Demand side electricity management - PDD 6 Project" in Brazil on the basis of UNFCCC criteria for the CDM, as well as criteria given to provide for consistent project operations, monitoring and reporting.
-UNFCCC criteria refer to Article 12 of the Kyoto Protocol, the CDM modalities and procedures and the subsequent decisions by the CDM Executive Board.
+Det Norske Veritas Certification Ltd. (DNV) has performed a validation of the "Pão de Açúcar - Demand side electricity management - PDD 2 Project" in Brazil on the basis of UNFCCC criteria for the CDM, as well as criteria given to provide for consistent project operations, monitoring and reporting.
+UNFCCC criteria refer to Article 12 of the Kyoto Protocol, the CDM modalities and procedures for small scale projects and the subsequent decisions by the CDM Executive Board.